Strong necessary conditions and Cauchy problem: Conclusions

 \section{Conclusions}

 The first conclusion concerns just possibility to solve the ordinary differential equations subjected to the strong necessary conditions.
-In the case of linear ODE the conclusion can be formulated on the base of (1) and (15), which are relations between the initial and the end points of the trajectory and the integration constants. \\ The formulas (25) and (26) establish Cauchy-Riemann system, which is a start point for the theory of analytic functions.
-Hence, because of Riemann theorem, this may be a step to the investigations of conformal maps. \\ Moreover, as far as the Cauchy problems for Heisenberg model and for restricted baby Skyrme model, are concerned, after using of strong necessary conditions and deriving Bogomolny equation for this problem, one can formulate Cauchy problem and solve it.
+In the case of linear ODE, the solution of Cauchy problem is given by (\ref{rozw_Cauchyjednow}) - (\ref{c2}). \\ The formulas (\ref{CR1}) and (\ref{CR2}) establish Cauchy-Riemann system, which is a start point for the theory of analytic functions.
+Hence, because of Riemann theorem, this may be a step to the investigations of conformal maps. \\ Moreover, as far as the Cauchy problems for Heisenberg model and for restricted baby Skyrme model, are concerned, after using of strong necessary conditions and deriving Bogomolny equation for this problem, one can formulate Cauchy problem and solve it. \\ We have also obtained some localized solution of Cauchy problem of Bogomolny equation for restricted baby Skyrme model.
+An example of such solution is given by (\ref{rozw_na_f}).
+Besides, we have also showed on the example of restricted baby Skyrme model, that there exists degeneracy of hamiltonian, i.e. the values of hamiltonians: ungauged and gauged one, are different for the solution of Cauchy problem for Bogomolny equations, and these both hamiltonians generate the same Euler-Lagrange equations.